 Housed in a pristine new building conveniently located near the Fullerton 'L' stop, the DePaul Art Museum (DPAM) extends the University’s commitments to excellence, diversity and social concerns through educational exhibitions, collections, and programming that provide fresh perspectives on art and visual culture from distant continents to Chicago’s own backyard, from the ancient world to the present.

-DPAM provides faculty many opportunities to expand their students’ experience of art, history and culture in unexpected ways.
+DPAM provides faculty with many opportunities to expand their students’ experience of art, history, and culture in unexpected ways.
 Faculty from a variety of DePaul colleges and departments have developed innovative strategies to incorporate the art museum as a resource for teaching and learning.
-Museum staff members are available to assist in developing custom tours and collection study visits to enhance students’ learning experience.
+Museum staff members are available to assist in developing custom tours and collection study visits to enhance students’ learning experiences.

 A memorable addition to any class or research project, a trip to the collection study room provides students the opportunity to engage with art in an up-close and personal encounter.
 To make an appointment, email

 DPAM welcomes class groups for tours of current exhibitions.
 A guided tour by a museum staff member can be arranged.
 Email

 email@example.com for more information.

 Each exhibit offers an array of educational events open to the public including films, lectures, artist-led tours, panel discussions, and more.
 View the museum's latest